BritishCorpse/nonsusbot/README.md

 Client tags: `CLIENT-INFO, CLIENT-ERROR, CLIENT-UPDATE, CLIENT-WARN`

 After the tag, create a parentheses after the tag.
 Inside the parentheses specify the log further using 2-7 words.
 Eg. `console.log(-----GUILD-INFO(ADDED A ROLE)-----);`

+On the next line of the log create an in depth description of the log thats around 10-20 words.